easeway/dockers/ovpn-connect-aws/README.md

 It's necessary to do housekeeping removing the OpenVPN server using `server-instance-id` when no longer needed.

-There are a few more environment variables:
+Here are environment variables:

+- `AWS_SUBNET`: required, subnetId or cidrBlock
+- `AWS_SECURITY_GROUPS`: security group Ids
 - `AWS_KEY`: key pair name if you want to ssh into OpenVPN server VM
 - `AWS_IMAGE`: AMI image for VM, default is `ami-0eacc46e` which is `CoreOS-stable-835.9.0-hvm`
 - `AWS_INSTANCE_TYPE`: default is `t2.nano`